azurecitadel/azurecitadel.github.io/guides/prereqs/vscode.md

 ## Integrated Console

-As per the [VS Code configuration information](https://code.visualstudio.com/docs/editor/integrated-terminal#_configuration), the shell used by the Integrated Console defaults to:
+As per the [VS Code Integrated Console](https://code.visualstudio.com/docs/editor/integrated-terminal#_configuration) configuration information, the shell used by the Integrated Console defaults to:

 **OS** | **Default Shell**
 Windows 10 | PowerShell